thirashapw/fornyKit/README.md

 - Flex Wrap - `f-wrap`

-Thank you for using RearGen Material Kit (fornyKit)!
+Thank you for using fornyKit (Powered by RearGen Material Kit)!